Robert C. Schenck: Politics

 His first foray into political life came in 1838 when he ran unsuccessfully for the State Legislature; he gained a term in 1841.
 In the Presidential campaign of 1840, he acquired the reputation of being one of the ablest speakers on the Whig side.
 He was elected to the United States Congress from his district in 1843, and re-elected in 1845, 1847 (when he was chairman of the Committee on Roads and Canals) and 1849.
 His first conspicuous work was to help repeal the gag rule that had long been used to prevent antislavery petitions being read on the floor of the house.
 He opposed the Mexican–American War as a war of aggression to further slavery.

 He declined re-election in 1851, and, in March 1851, was appointed by President Millard Fillmore, Minister to Brazil and also accredited to Uruguay, Argentine Confederation, and Paraguay.
 He was directed by the Government to visit Buenos Aires, Montevideo, and Asunción, and make treaties with the republics around the Río de la Plata and its tributaries.
 Several treaties were concluded with these governments by which the United States gained advantages never accorded to any European nation.
 The Democratic victory in 1852 caused the treaty of commerce with Uruguay to fail to be ratified by the United States Senate.

 In 1854, Schenck returned to Ohio, and though sympathizing generally in the views of the Republican party, his personal antipathy to John C. Fremont was so strong that he took no part in the election.
 He was building a lucrative law practice and was also President of the Fort Wayne Western Railroad Company.
-He became more in sympathy with the Republican party, and, in September 1859, Schenck delivered a speech in Dayton regarding the growing animosity within the country.
+He became more in sympathy with the Republican party, and in September 1859, Schenck delivered a speech in Dayton regarding the growing animosity within the country.
 In this speech, Schenck recommended that the Republican Party nominate Abraham Lincoln for the presidency.

 This was perhaps the first public endorsement of Lincoln for the presidency.
 Schenck supported Lincoln with great ardor at the Chicago Convention in 1860 and in the campaign that followed.

 Civil War

 When the attack was made on Fort Sumter, Schenck promptly tendered his services to the President.
 He later recalled his meeting with Lincoln:

-"Lincoln sent for me and asked, 'Schenck what can you do to help me?'
-I said, 'Anything you want me to do.
-I am anxious to help you.'
-He asked, 'Can you fight?'
-I answered, 'I would try.'
-Lincoln said, 'Well, I want to make a general out of you.'
-I replied, 'I don't know about that Mr. President, you could appoint me as general but I might not prove to be one.'
-Then he did so and I went to war."

 Schenck was commissioned brigadier general of volunteers.
 Many West Point graduates sneered at political generals.
 Schenck had not been a military man, but he had been a diligent student of military science.